ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 the same transaction, i.e., either all or none.

-The number of CoBOMs required in a given supply chain ecosystem is dependent on Verifier Owner's Appraisal Policy for Evidence, which is often driven by the complexity and nature of the use case.
+The number of CoBOMs required in a given supply chain ecosystem is dependent on Verifier Owner's Appraisal Policy for Evidence.
+Corresponding policies are often driven by the complexity and nature of the use case.

 For example, in cases where CoRIMs are produced by a single authority, a Verifier Owner may have a policy that CoBOM's are not required.
 In this case, signature chain over each CoRIM establishes required authorization,